 This bullet point doesn’t need much explanation other than to keep your paragraphs a reasonable length.

 Big blobs of text are hard to read and incredibly dull.
-Start your paragraph with a core sentence that summarizes the content of your paragraph.
+Start your paragraph with a core sentence that summarizes the content of your section.
 Doing this will help the reader determine if they need to read the whole paragraph or go on to the next one.

 Sentence length